In the Dock: Banned drivers among defendants in court

 A ROUND-UP of recent cases heard at Newport Magistrates’ Court and Cardiff Magistrates’ Court.

-GARETH JOHN WILLIAMS, 35, of Bassaleg Road, Newport, was banned from driving for six months after he pleaded guilty to failing to give information relating to the identification of a driver.
+MARIN NEGRESCU, 41, of Corporation Road, Newport, was banned from driving for 12 months after he admitted failing to give information relating to the identification of a driver.

 He was also fined £660 and ordered to pay £85 costs and a £66 surcharge.